hashicorp/terraform-website/content/source/docs/enterprise/install-installer.html.md

 1. _Optional:_ Provide the text version of a certificate (or certificates) that will be added to the trusted list for the product.
 This is used when services the product communicates with do not use globally trusted certificates but rather a private Certificate Authority (CA).
-This is typically used when Private Terraform Enterprise uses a private certificate (it must trust itself) or a VCS provider uses a private CA.
+This is typically used when Terraform Enterprise uses a private certificate (it must trust itself) or a VCS provider uses a private CA.
 1. _Optional:_ Adjust the path used to store the vault files that are used to encrypt sensitive data.
 This is a path on the host system, which allows you